19-691, 19-SPR2-001, ABC-UTC-2016-C3-ISU02-Final

 About the research

-After that, the Iowa DOT planned to construct a multi–span bridge using slide-in construction techniques, which raised many questions.
-As such, it was vitally important that Iowa DOT design engineers have the best information regarding the performance of various critical details.
-The addition of more spans creates a more complex system that requires connections (and other details) that were previously not needed in a single–span slide.
-Furthermore, the fact that the multi–span bridge would need to slide on abutments plus piers (as opposed to just abutments in a single-span case) created possible uplift and overturning scenarios.
+While many state departments of transportation (DOTs) have completed lateral slide construction of single–span bridges and have common connection details already established, these details do not directly apply to multi–span slides.
+The addition of more spans creates a more complex system that require connections (and other details) that were previously not needed in a single–span slide.
+In addition, the fact that the multi–span bridge needs to slide on abutments plus piers (as opposed to just abutments) creates possible uplift and overturning scenarios.